 Grass-carrying wasps build their distinctive nests in the tracks of storm windows as well as abandoned insect galleries and hollow plant stems.

 Grass-carrying wasps are native to North America.
 They belong to the family of thread-waisted wasps (Sphecidae) and are in the genus Isodontia.
-The adults are about 0.75 inch long and shiny black.
-They don’t sting anything other than their prey (tree crickets) and are not aggressive unless you try to handle them.
-Most of their adult life is spent pollinating flowers and sipping nectar, except when the females are busy building and provisioning nests.
+The adults are about 3/4 of an inch long and shiny black.
+They don’t sting anyone other than their prey and are not aggressive unless you try to handle them.
+Most of their adult life is spent visiting flowers and sipping nectar, except when the females are busy building and provisioning nests.

 Native plants they are attracted to include goldenrods (Solidago spp.), rattlesnake master (Eryngium yuccifolium), mountain mint (Pycanthemum spp.) and boneset (Eupatorium perfoliatum), among others.